Windows

 Rtools

 Windows users will also need to install Rtools, which will allow you to use external libraries.
-Go to http://cran.r-project.org/bin/windows/Rtools/ and download the latest version.
+Go to https://cran.r-project.org/bin/windows/Rtools/ and download the latest version, which is Rtools 4.5 (it is used for every R release from 4.5.0 onwards, so its number does not have to match your R version).
 After the download has finished, run the installer with the default configuration.
 Do not follow the Rtools’ website instructions for “Putting Rtools on the PATH”.
 RStudio will put Rtools on the PATH automatically when it is needed.

-To test if you’re installation was successful, open RStudio (restart it if you already have it open) and type the following into the Console:
+To test if your installation was successful, open RStudio (restart it if you already have it open) and type the following into the Console:

 install.packages("jsonlite", type = "source")